Spirit of Tasmania 2 ferry Review and Specifications

 EFTPOS (electronic payment terminals) are available at all onboard outlets.

 Between May and November, onboard are hosted drink and food tastings showcasing gourmet products and beverages by Tasmanian producers.
 These events are by TT-LINE's "Flavours of Tassie" seasonal promo program.

-Via the PressReader app, passengers can download to their digital devices (smart phones, tablets) from a selection of thousands digital newspapers and magazines from 120+ countries and in 60+ languages.
-Downloads are free and unlimited within 48-hour period prior departure.
+Via the PressReader app, passengers can download to their digital devices (smartphones, tablets) from a selection of thousands of digital newspapers and magazines from 120+ countries and in 60+ languages.
+Downloads are free and unlimited within the 48-hour period prior to departure.

 TT-LINE Tasmania ferry departure and arrival times